What is the Orloj ?

 The time now in Prague is:

-[ check out the Orloj for a more precise estimate ]
+Check out the Orloj for an exact estimate